-2. Any athlete giving or receiving assistance shall be warned by the Referee and advised that, if there is any repetition, he will be disqualified from that event.
+2. Any athlete giving or receiving assistance (including under Rules 18.17, 18.18(b), and 49.8(h)) shall be warned by the Referee and advised that, if there is any repetition, they will be disqualified from that event.
 If an athlete is subsequently disqualified from the event, any performance accomplished up to that time in the same round of that event shall not be considered valid.
 However, performances accomplished in a previous round of that event shall be considered valid.